OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * ISO/IEC TR 24029 - Assessment of the robustness of neural networks.
 Gap: TODO.

-* TRAINADVERSARIAL.
+* TRAINADVERSARIAL (development-time datascience).
 Add adversarial examples to the training set to make the model more resilient (Datascience).
   TODO: Elaborate - See Annex C of ENISA Secure machine learning algorithms 2021.
   TODO: Make clear this is not a silver bullet.